2021 Africa Cup of Nations: Full schedule of Ghana matches revealed

-Ghana will open its 2021 Africa Cup of Nations Group C match against Morocco on January 10, 2022.
+Ghana will open their 2021 Africa Cup of Nations Group C match against Morocco on January 10, 2022.

 The four-time champions will then battle Gabon on January 14.